Which of the following best describes a nonpolar covalent bond? | Channels for Pearson+

 1

-Understand the concept of a covalent bond: A covalent bond is a type of chemical bond where two atoms share one or more pairs of valence electrons.
+Understand the concept of a covalent bond: A covalent bond is formed when two atoms share electrons to achieve a full outer electron shell.

 Differentiate between polar and nonpolar covalent bonds: In a nonpolar covalent bond, the electrons are shared equally between the two atoms, whereas in a polar covalent bond, the electrons are shared unequally.

-Identify the characteristics of a nonpolar covalent bond: This type of bond typically occurs between two atoms of the same element or between atoms with similar electronegativities.
+Recognize the characteristics of a nonpolar covalent bond: Nonpolar covalent bonds typically occur between atoms with similar electronegativities, meaning neither atom attracts the shared electrons more strongly than the other.

-Analyze the given options: A bond between a metal and a nonmetal usually forms an ionic bond, not a covalent bond.
-A bond where electrons are transferred is also indicative of an ionic bond.

-Select the correct description: The option that describes a nonpolar covalent bond is 'A bond where electrons are shared equally between two atoms.'
+Review the options given in the problem: The correct description of a nonpolar covalent bond is 'A bond where electrons are shared equally between two atoms.'
+This matches the definition and characteristics discussed.